Spatial analyticity and exponential decay of Fourier modes for the stochastic Navier-Stokes equation: Abstract

 \section{Abstract}

-We construct a spatially real-analytic solution to the 2D and 3D stochastic Navier--Stokes equation driven by a spatially real-analytic multiplicative and transport noise but emanating from an initial condition that is only required to have bounded enstrophy.
-Under the condition that the solution is global in time, we also establish the exponential decay of the finite-dimensional Galerkin approximation, with respect to its wavenumber, to the strong pathwise solution of the stochastic Navier--Stokes equation.
-This decay is uniform in time, uniform with respect to the initial enstropy, and uniform with respect to the noise coefficients.
+{We construct a local in time spatially real-analytic} solution to the 2D and 3D stochastic Navier--Stokes equation driven by a spatially real-analytic multiplicative and transport noise but emanating from an initial condition that is only required to have bounded enstrophy.
+Under the condition that the solution is global in time, we also establish the exponential decay of the finite-dimensional Galerkin approximation, { with respect to its maximum wavenumber,} to the strong pathwise solution of the stochastic Navier--Stokes equation.
+This decay is uniform in time, uniform with respect to the initial enstropy, and {uniform in the noise coefficients.}